aesanchezgh/metafake/README.md

 # metafake
-Framework for face swapping, face reenactment, face attribute editing, face super resolution.
+State-of-the-art framework for face swapping, face reenactment, face attribute editing, face super resolution.
+MetaFake is the first software framework that allows you to come face swapping and face attribute editing simultaneously.

 ## Features
 Numerous face swapping models that have been optimized and improved